Vincent and Theo van Gogh in Montmartre

 Vincent comes to stay with Theo in Paris

-Now turn around from the (optional) point 11 Cité des Fusains site on Rue Tourlaque and head all the way back uphill, taking care at the road crossings, to the junction of Rue Tourlaque and Rue Lepic.
+On the circuit turn around from the optional point 11 Cité des Fusains on Rue Tourlaque and head all the way back uphill.
+It is a steep climb.
+Take care at the road crossings.
+You now are at the junction of Rue Tourlaque and Rue Lepic.
 Turn right into Rue Lepic and again you will be heading downhill.
 Rue Lepic now starts to slowly bend to the left.
-The next interesting site is point 12, 54 Rue Lepic the home of Theo and Vincent van Gogh.
+The next site is point 12, 54 Rue Lepic, the home of Theo and Vincent van Gogh.

 An OpenStreetMap detail of the signed route map showing the route down the lower part of Rue Lepic Paris 75018 approaching point 12 Theo and Vincent van Gogh’s apartment.